tcltk/tcl/doc/markdown/expr.md

 tcl::mathfunc::hypot $x $y
 ```

-See the \fBmathfunc\fR(n) documentation for the math functions that are available by default.
+See the **mathfunc**(n) documentation for the math functions that are available by default.

 ## Types, overflow, and precision

-Internal floating-point computations are performed using the \fIdouble\fR C type.
-When converting a string to floating-point value, exponent overflow is detected and results in the \fIdouble\fR value of \fBInf\fR or \fB-Inf\fR as appropriate.
+Internal floating-point computations are performed using the *double* C type.
+When converting a string to floating-point value, exponent overflow is detected and results in the *double* value of **Inf** or **-Inf** as appropriate.
 Floating-point overflow and underflow are detected to the degree supported by the hardware, which is generally fairly reliable.

 Conversion among internal representations for integer, floating-point, and string operands is done automatically as needed.
 For arithmetic computations, integers are used until some floating-point number is introduced, after which floating-point values are used.
 For example,